 I thought I’d do them in August because the trees looked majestic to me.
 I realized they were about 200 years old each.
 In the winter you wouldn’t notice them much ....
 In the summer it’s just the largeness, the weight it seems to have; the branches are bending because of the weight of the foliage.
 In December they are reaching for the light.
 So once you’ve done the second one, you think, "Well, when spring comes along, and it’s changing, I’ll do another."
 So I did.
 The spring was quite hard, because spring happens very quickly here.
 We call it "action week."

-- Looking at Woldgate Woods, Arts Club of Chicago (Apr 25–Jul 18); catalogue with a text by Lawrence Weschler.
+- Looking at Woldgate Woods, Arts Club of Chicago, Chicago, IL, USA (Apr 25–Jul 18); catalogue.

-- The Norman Stevens Tribute Exhibition: David Hockney, David Oxtoby, John Loker, Michael Vaughn, Norman Stevens, Redfern Gallery, London (Jul 22–Sep 25); catalogue.
+- The Norman Stevens Tribute Exhibition: David Hockney, David Oxtoby, John Loker, Michael Vaughan, Norman Stevens, Redfern Gallery, London, UK (Jul 22–Sep 25); catalogue.

 - Synesthesia: Art and the Mind, McMaster Museum of Art, Hamilton, Canada (Sep 18–Dec 20); catalogue.

-- Lawrence Weschler, True to Life: Twenty-Five Years of Conversations with David Hockney, Berkeley and Los Angeles: University of California Press.
+- True to Life: Twenty Five Years of Conversations with David Hockney, by Lawrence Weschler, Berkeley: University of California Press.